Carlosokumu/PesapalHttp/README.md

 	         c.Close()

           }
+## Demonstrating the Server Requests(Post & Get)
+To show how the server handles Get and Post requests,i have added html to interact with
 ## Securing your Http Server with a self signed Certificate
 Use the openssl command below to create a private key (go-server.key) and a self-signed certificate (go-server.crt) valid for 365 days with a key size of 2,048 bits.
 Please note that this should be run from the root directory of the project.